sammcj/smcleod/content/posts/2023-11-14-mba-washing/index.md

 <!--more-->

-{{< admonition >}}
-It should be noted that the term "MBA Washing" is somewhat of a joke and not intended to be derogatory towards those with an MBA or similar business-focused education.
+> It should be noted that the term "MBA Washing" is somewhat of a joke and not intended to be derogatory towards those with an MBA or similar business-focused education.
 Instead, it is meant to highlight the impact of theoretical perspectives on cultural movements and industry practices by itself being a co-optable, theoretical term.
-{{< /admonition >}}

 ### Expanded Definition